-The bad news: SCADA hacking attacks have become more and more aggressive over the past years.
+The bad news: Supervisory Control and Data Acquisition attacks have become more and more aggressive over the past years.

 The good news: network operators are increasingly taking more proactive defensive measures to defend their systems against cyber attacks.

-These recent SCADA security incidents emphasize greatly the importance of the ability to respond to critical incidents and be able to analyze and learn from what happened in crucial.
+The previous list of SCADA attacks emphasize greatly the importance of the ability to respond to critical incidents and be able to analyze and learn from what happened is crucial.